inspire-eu-validation/view-service/iso-19128/at59-getmap-exceptions.md

 **Test method**

-* Send a GetMap request without EXCEPTIONS parameter and all the other mandatory parameters.
+* Send a GetMap request without EXCEPTIONS parameter and wrong values for some mandatory parameters.

-    * Check that the service response is successful and the default EXCEPTIONS is XML.
+    * Check that the service response an exception in XML format.

-* Send a GetMap request with an invalid EXCEPTIONS parameter and all the other mandatory parameters.

-    * Check that the service notify the invalid parameter value.

-* Send a GetMap request with a valid EXCEPTIONS parameter (INIMAGE or BLANK) and all the other mandatory parameters.
+* Send a GetMap request with EXCEPTIONS parameter set to XML and wrong values for some mandatory parameters.

-    * Check that the service response is successful.
+    * Check that the service response an exception in XML format.

 **Reference(s)**: